Mitigation of multi-path propagation artefacts in acoustic targets with adaptive cepstral filtering: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} classification and localisation of moving acoustic sources are critical for applications in surveillance, environmental monitoring, ecology, and collision mitigation.
-Vessels, aircraft, and wildlife animals are common targets of these applications.
-For those scenarios, passive acoustic sensing offers a cost-effective and non-intrusive solution, especially when using single-sensor setups.
+Vessels, aircraft, and wildlife animals are common targets of these applications \parencite{fang2022acoustic, dong2025cafvit}.
+For those scenarios, passive acoustic sensing offers a cost-effective and non-intrusive solution, especially when using single-sensor setups \parencite{ahmad2024deep}.
 However, the sound propagation of moving targets is complex and poses a challenge to such systems.

-Phenomena such as multi-path reflection, non-linear attenuation, background noise, and frequency shifts are common sources of complexity that obscure the target signal and degrade performance of the solutions \parencite{audoly2017measurement, li2024mitigation}.
-Frequency shifts, often resulting from the Doppler effect characterised by the compression and stretching of the wavefront \parencite{rossing2014springer}, further contribute to these undesirable distortions.
+The target signature varies with the movement configuration and surrounding environment, depending on factors such as the distance and grazing angle of approach \parencite{sanchez-perez2013aircraft}, latitude and longitude effects \parencite{leroy2008new}, and the geometry of the environment \parencite{urick1979sound}.
+These factors cause phenomena that further contribute to undesirable distortions, such as multi-path reflections, non-linear attenuation, and frequency shifts, the latter often resulting from the Doppler effect, characterised by the compression and stretching of the wavefront \parencite{rossing2014springer,audoly2017measurement,li2024mitigation}.
+When combined with detection or classification tasks, these factors pose a significant challenge to acoustic sensing solutions, highlighting the need for adaptive processing that can adjust its characteristics based on the received stimulus.